tung/ruggrogue/book/auto-run.md

 ## Auto-Run Data Structures

-The crux of auto-running involves the game performing actions instead of the player across multiple frames.
+Auto-running requires the game to perform actions across multiple frames.
-This means it needs to remember that auto-running was requested, as well as type of auto-run and desired movement direction.
+This means it needs to remember that auto-run was requested, as well as type of auto-run and desired movement direction.
 This means that the state of auto-running needs to be stored in data structures.

 Everything that auto-run needs to operate is stored in the `Player` struct in the `src/components.rs` file: